fmarqvardt/scanline-floodfill/README.md

 # scanline-floodfill
-Attempt at making a fast floodfill algorithm utilizing full AVX2 256-bit registers, AVX2 bitwise operators and burst.
+A fast floodfill algorithm utilizing full AVX2 256-bit registers, AVX2 bitwise operators and burst.
+Made to be used in a larger HPA* pathfinding solution.

 Burst vectorization: